ITR Filing Deadline Missed? Last chance to claim your tax refund.

 Savings Account

 Interest earned on a savings account is a common type of income under the head 'Income from Other Sources'.
 This income is taxable as per the income tax slab rates applicable to the individual.
-It is important to note that the bank or financial institution where the savings account is held deduct tax at source (TDS) on the interest earned on savings account, if the interest earned exceeds Rs.
-40,000 per year.
+It is important to note that the bank or financial institution where the savings account is held deducts tax at source (TDS) on the interest earned on the savings account if the interest earned exceeds Rs.5,000 for individuals and Rs.
+40,000 for senior citizens per year.

 Individuals are required to report the interest earned on their savings account while filing their income tax returns.
 The interest earned on a savings account can be easily calculated by referring to the bank statement or by checking the passbook entries.